 The Lenovo IdeaPad is a solid choice when looking for an affordable laptop, with its sturdy design and again an inclusion of a DVD drive this is a decent laptop for everyday tasks.

-However when it comes down to the performance this laptop really does underperform, you can expect to see issues loading apps, delays switching through tabs and issues with buffering and streaming videos.
+However when it comes down to the performance this laptop really does underperform for a gaming laptop under $600, you can expect to see issues loading apps, delays switching through tabs and issues with buffering and streaming videos.

-The battery life isn’t much better and if you are using this laptop on the go I would definitely recommend staying close to a power supply.
+The battery life isn’t much better and if you are using this laptop for gaming on the go I would definitely recommend staying close to a power supply.

 Now it isn’t all bad, when in use this laptop does remain relatively cool so at least you can rely on the fact that you won’t have issues with overheating and the performance of this laptop shouldn’t be hindered by high temperatures.

-It also comes with 12GB of DDR4 RAM which is one of the higher amounts on this list.
+It also comes with 12GB of DDR4 RAM which is one of the higher amounts on our list of gaming laptops under $600.
 But the high RAM amount won’t make much difference gaming-wise as you are only able to play very basic games.

-Overall, I would recommend this laptop if you are looking for something extremely basic and even then there are still better options available to you within this budget, that can run the basic tasks well whilst still maintaining some capacity for online gaming exceeding that of the Windows app store.
+Overall, I would recommend this laptop if you are looking for something extremely basic.
+Even then, there are still better options available to you within this budget that can run the basic tasks well whilst still maintaining some capacity for online gaming exceeding that of the Windows app store.